 - Fundraising for Alzheimer’s research.
 It is claimed that the funds set aside for exploring new clinical interventions is a mere pittance compared, for example, to the expenditures on AIDS, cancer, and heart disease.

 - Fundraising to support all those who are impacted by the illness and who may feel left behind due to their inability to save or effectively help their loved ones with the disease.

 - Informing the public of the vast toll of Alzheimer’s disease.
 By raising public awareness, it is hoped that pressure can be exerted on those in power to allocate more research funds for Alzheimer’s.

 Make a Small Affair

 It is advisable for those who wish to organize an AD walkathon for the first time to make it a small affair and thereby avoid overreaching.
-They need not make millions initially, as long as they learn from the experience and benefit those who are impacted by the disease.
+You need not make millions initially, as long as you learn from the experience and benefit those who are impacted by the disease.
 Here are some important guidelines that should be considered in assembling a walkathon: